grantcox22/Cyclone-Arcade-Game/about/requiredparts.md

  - 1 green led
  - 2 yellow leds
  - 3 red leds
- - an asortment of wires, the box in the Recomended Parts supplied my with enough and extra
+ - an asortment of wires, the box in the Recomended Parts supplied me with enough and extra